Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 ½ cup plain Greek yogurt

-✦ Add only after mixture is fully cooled — heat destroys probiotic cultures
+✦ Add after cooling — heat kills probiotic cultures

 🐟

-✦ Add per serving after cooling — never cook fish oil
+✦ Add per serving after cooling — not during cooking

 💊